 Coaching focuses more on improving performance to higher levels in the short term, which means coaches must emphasize the improvement of a specific skill set, with the aim of improving performance.

 While Forte Strong’s residential program encompasses aspects of both mentoring and coaching for the young men who attend, the aim is to improve the life-skills of each student to the level of independence.
-Forte Strong coaches have mastered the skills of independent living, which makes it possible for them to model and teach life-skills.
+Forte Strong coaches have mastered the skills of independent living, which makes it possible for them to model and teach life-skills to struggling young men.
 Coaches have also mastered the techniques of communicating and teaching those skills to those who are struggling to establish their identity and independence.
 Our coaches are able to relate to our students and form a meaningful relationship that allows the students to trust their coach and be willing and eager to learn from them.